Sunit22/SydneyHappening/README.md

 # SydneyHappening

 Sydney Happening is web-application created using Angular CLI for client-side coding and Node.js for server-side coding.
-This application allows registered users to create and register to events posted.
+This application allows registered users to create and register to events posted. <br>
-Some of the functionalities include:
+Some of the functionalities include: <br>
-•	Register User
+•	Register User<br>
-•	Login
+•	Login<br>
-•	Register to events
+•	Register to events<br>
-•	Create new events
+•	Create new events<br>
-•	Send email to site admins.
+•	Send email to site admins.<br>
-•	Update events (Admin functionality)
+•	Update events (Admin functionality)<br>
-•	Delete events (Admin functionality)
+•	Delete events (Admin functionality)<br>
-Non-functional features include:
+Non-functional features include:<br>
-•	JWT token validation for login and server calls
+•	JWT token validation for login and server calls<br>
-•	Authentication for accessing site urls
+•	Authentication for accessing site urls<br>
-•	Responsive UI.
+•	Responsive UI.<br>

-##Table of contents
+## Table of contents

 ## Development server